Business leases: renewing and ending

-Business tenants normally have the right to remain in their premises and renew their leases when the tenancy ends.
+Business tenants normally have the right to remain in their premises and renew their leases when their tenancy agreement ends.
 Examples of premises where these rights may apply include:

 - shops, warehouses and factories